nonorze-VOXX/formal-language/q5.typ

     and no pass other accept state before reach the final state.

-    That is, MIN(L) is a DFA that is the same as M, except that the every accept states is final state.
+    That is, MIN(L) is a DFA that is the same as M, except that the every accept states can't go other state

     So, MIN(L) is regular.